 - Ursa’s Major Minor Mart

-The next land traveling counter-clockwise around the center hub “wheel” is Fantasyland, which can be entrances connected to Main Street (at the end of the street next to the castle), Tomorrowland, and Liberty Square.
-While Cinderella Castle is located at the end of Main Street, USA, it is technically considered a part of Fantasyland – in a way, it is sort of the “grand entrance” to Fantasyland.
+The next land traveling counter-clockwise around the center hub “wheel” is Fantasyland, which has entrances connected to Main Street (at the end of the street next to the castle), Tomorrowland, and Liberty Square.
+While Cinderella Castle is located at the end of Main Street, USA, it is technically considered a part of Fantasyland – in a way, it is sort of the grand entrance into Fantasyland.

-Fantasyland has the most Disney classics-inspired attractions, restaurants, shops, and “shows”.
+Fantasyland has the most Disney classics-inspired attractions, restaurants, and shops.
 Alongside several Character Meet and Greets, the entertainment options in Fantasyland are Main Street Philharmonic at Storybook Circus and The Royal Majesty Makers.
-I would also include Enchanted Tales with Belle and Mickey’s PhilharMagic as both of these are types of shows – Belle’s is an interactive show of sorts and Mickey’s is a screen show.
+Enchanted Tales with Belle and Mickey’s PhilharMagic could also be considered as entertainment as the are both shows – Enchanted Tales is more of an interactive show while PhilharMagic is a 3D screen show.

 Fantasyland rides include: